 The Superintendent or designee will advise the applicant that he or she has tested positive and, if requested, will allow the applicant a reasonable period, not to exceed three days, to provide additional medical evidence of a proper prescription for the drug(s) which caused the positive test.
 Nothing herein shall be construed as requiring the Superintendent or designee to disclose to the applicant the drug(s) for which the applicant tested positive.
 Rather, it is the duty of the applicant to disclose to the Superintendent or designee and, upon request, to provide the Superintendent or designee with evidence of all drugs taken by prescription.

-Drug and Alcohol Testing of Current Employees Reasonably Suspected of Drug or Alcohol Abuse Once the determination has been made that an employee is to be tested based upon reasonable suspicion, the Superintendent or his or her designee should then transport the employee to the collection site or make other appropriate arrangements for transportation.
+Drug and Alcohol Testing of Current Employees Reasonably Suspected of Drug or Alcohol Abuse collection site or make other appropriate arrangements for transportation.
 The collection site personnel should be notified that the reason for testing is reasonable suspicion.